-- A. Heat & Frost Insulation apprentices shall attend a minimum of 400 hours of paid related instruction and take such subjects and for such period of time as the Local Committee requires; to include Transition to Trainer. - B. Apprentices must attend school during the thirty day period following a lay-off.
-School attendance during this 30 day period shall be paid for by the most recent employer, as an obligation originally assumed by the employer unless the apprentice has been terminated for violation of the employer's written work rules. - C. Apprentices shall attend unpaid related instruction on their own time and take such subjects as the local committee requires as stated in Special Provisions.
+- A. Masonry apprentices shall attend a minimum of 400 hours of paid related instruction and take such subjects and for such period of time as the Local Committee requires, to include Transition to Trainer. - B. All apprentices are required to complete an approved First Aid Course and CPR and /or CCR approved course and a minimum 10 hour OSHA Safety Course. - C. Bricklayer apprentices must also take a minimum of 20 hours of welding. - D. Apprentices must attend school during the thirty day period following a lay-off.
+School attendance during this 30 day period shall be paid for by the most recent employer, as an obligation originally assumed by the employer unless the apprentice has been terminated for violation of the employer's written work rules.

-XIV.
+XV.
 Schedule of Work Processes

-See Trade Information (Exhibit A) attached or as approved by the State Heat & Frost Insulation Apprenticeship Advisory Committee.
+See Trade Information (Exhibit A) attached or as approved by the State Masonry Apprenticeship Advisory Committee.

-XV.
+XVI.
 Conditions of Work

 - A. Apprentices will have the same hours of employment and be subject to the same conditions for overtime as the journeyworkers with whom they work.
-They shall work under the direct supervision of a journeyworker on all work normally performed by such journeyworkers. - B. Hours of employment shall not conflict with the hours specified for related instruction or with Federal or State regulations. - C. Apprentices who have successfully completed one (1) year of training as an apprentice and completed a minimum of 80 hours of paid related instruction may work under the indirect supervision of a journey worker for commercial work.
-This means he/she must have immediate access to a journey worker via phone, pager, radio or other electronic means.
+They shall work under the direct supervision of a journeyworker on all work normally performed by such journeyworkers. - B. Hours of employment shall not conflict with the hours specified for related instruction or with Federal or State regulations.